cloudera/hue/docs/docs-site/content/developer/api/rest/_index.md

     curl -X GET https://demo.gethue.com/api/v1/storage/download=s3a://demo-gethue/data/web_logs/index_data.csv

-- download: file path from any configured remote file system
+- **download:** file path from any configured remote file system

 ### Upload

-Upload a local file to a remote destination folder:
+Upload a local file to a remote destination directory:

     curl -X POST https://demo.gethue.com/api/v1/storage/upload/file?dest=s3a://demo-gethue/web_log_data/ --form hdfs_file=@README.md

-- **dest:** folder path will be created if it does not exist yet
+- **dest:** directory path will be created if it does not exist yet
 - **hdfs_file:** relative or absolute path to a file.
 It should be read more like a `local_file`, this field is not related to HDFS.

 ### Create Directory